Ironic (song)

 "Ironic" is a song by Canadian singer-songwriter Alanis Morissette, released in February 1996 by Maverick and Warner Bros.
-Records as the third single (fourth in Japan) from her third studio album, Jagged Little Pill (1995).
+Records as the fourth single from her third studio album, Jagged Little Pill (1995).
 It was written by Morissette and Glen Ballard, and was produced by him.
-The lyrics present several unfortunate situations that are described as "ironic"; this has led to debate as to whether any of these match the accepted meaning of irony.
+The lyrics present several unfortunate situations labelled as "ironic", prompting debate over whether they reflect the accepted meaning of irony.

-For six weeks, the track topped the Canadian RPM 100 Hit Tracks chart, eventually becoming the second-most-successful song of the year in the country.
-It also reached the top five in Australia, New Zealand, and Norway, as well as the top 10 in seven additional countries, and number 11 in the United Kingdom.
-In the United States, the song reached number four on April 13, 1996, and since then it has been her highest-charting single on the Billboard Hot 100.
-"Ironic" was certified gold by the Recording Industry Association of America (RIAA).
-The song won the Juno Award for Single of the Year, and received two Grammy Award nominations in 1997, for Record of the Year and Best Short Form Music Video.
+For six weeks, the track topped the Canadian RPM 100 Hit Tracks chart, becoming the second-most-successful song of the year in the country.
+It also reached the top five in Australia, New Zealand, and Norway, and the top ten in seven additional countries.
+In the United States, the song reached number four, remaining Morissette's highest-charting single on the Billboard Hot 100.
+"Ironic" has received multiple certifications, including those in Canada, the United Kingdom, and the US.

 French director Stéphane Sednaoui filmed the music video.
-In it, Morissette drives through a winter landscape, and she plays multiple roles as her passengers.
-MTV nominated the music video for six MTV Video Music Awards in 1996, winning three of them.
-The music video was listed on VH1's "Greatest Music Videos" list and was parodied by DBA Flip, Allison Rheaume, Rusty and "Weird Al" Yankovic.
+In it, Morissette drives through a winter landscape while portraying multiple passengers.
+It received six nominations at the 1996 MTV Video Music Awards, winning three of them, and was listed on VH1's "Greatest Music Videos" list.
+It also won the Juno Award for Single of the Year, and received two Grammy Award nominations in 1997, for Record of the Year and Best Short Form Music Video.

-"Ironic" was included on the set list of Morissette's Jagged Little Pill World Tour (1995), and her compilation albums MTV Unplugged (1999), The Collection (2005), among others.
+"Ironic" was included on the set list of Morissette's Jagged Little Pill Tour (1995), and on later releases, including MTV Unplugged (1999) and The Collection (2005).
+She also re-recorded an acoustic version of "Ironic", with slight changes to the lyrics, for her album Jagged Little Pill Acoustic (2005).
+Singers such as Kelly Clarkson and Avril Lavigne have covered the song, and the video has been parodied as well.

 Writing and composition

-"Ironic" was written by Alanis Morissette and Glen Ballard, and produced by the latter for her third studio album, Jagged Little Pill (1995).
-In an interview with Christopher Walsh of Billboard, Ballard explained how he and Morissette met, and how "Ironic" was written.
-He commented: "I'm telling you, within 15 minutes we were at it—just writing.
-'Ironic' was the third song we wrote.
-Oh God, we were just having fun.
-I thought 'I don't know what this is—what genre it is—who knows?
-It's just good'".
-According to the sheet music published at Musicnotes.com by Universal Music Publishing, it is set in common time, with a moderate tempo of 92 beats per minute, and played in the key of B major (with the chorus being based on the F♯ Mixolydian scale).
-Morissette's vocals range from the tone of E_{4} to A♯_{5}, and the chord progression starts with the sequence of Emaj7–F♯_{6}–Emaj7–F♯_{6}, before changing to F♯–Badd9–F♯–G♯m_{7} in the verse and chorus.